JiriKrblich/English4Designer/03-content-first/Portfolio.md

 3) [University](#university)\
 4) [What about now?](#what-about-now)\
 5) [Links](#-links)
-# Hi!
-My name is Jiří Krblich and I'm generalist in visual design! 🧑‍💻
+# Hello There!
+I'm your motion designer!
+Ready to shot some practical effects! 🧑‍💻

 ![Photography of me](/static/me.jpg)
-... but mainly graphic & motion designer for multimedia projects like movie, commercials or brading.
+Hi!
+My name is Jiří Krblich and I am Prague based graphic and motion designer for multimedia projects like music, movie or commercials.

 *But what does that actually mean?*
 ## How I started?

 It's all started in my 10 when I started learning the basic of Graphic Design with old creative suite on eMac.